yenchiah/data-science-book-uva/syllabus.md

 Grading rubic of reflective writing is on Canvas.

 We expect you to do the assignments by yourself and discuss them with the TAs in the seminars.
+You can work on the assignments with other students.
 The questions in mid-term and final exams can be similar to those in the assignments.
 Doing the assignments also helps you greatly in preparing for the exams.